New medicines? Many of them come from Oss in Brabant. Pivot Park Oss focuses exclusively on life sciences and innovation in pharmaceuticals.

 Brigitte sees partnerships and collaboration between small and large companies and research institutes as a crucial element in developing the pharmaceutical innovation campus.
 Furthermore, open innovation extends beyond the physical boundaries of the campus.
 Pivot Park Screening Centre is part of the European Lead Factory.
 “This is a collaboration between more than 20 international companies and universities such as the University of Oxford and the University of Leeds.
 Our Screening Centre is the only place in the world where the objectives for a new drug can be verified using thousands of different substances.
 So when the universities come up with new ideas and objectives and development reaches an adequate stage, the new drug ends up here at the screening centre.
 We are at the epicentre of this collaboration.”

 In addition, the campus facilitates open innovation on a daily basis.
 “We give new companies a flying start by allowing them access to specific facilities and equipment that they are not yet able to afford.
-We also try to encourage multilateral communication by organising congresses and social events so that everybody knows what others are doing.”
+We also try to encourage multilateral communication by organising congresses and social events so that everybody knows what others are doing.
+Our vibrant community aims for and encourages connection at the park.
+That makes us a perfect incubator for biopharmaceutical innovation.”

 Brigitte attributes the growth of Pivot Park to one important factor: “We are focused.
 We devote our efforts to pharmaceutical innovation, to the exclusion of everything else.
 This means that we attract companies that are all active in that area and help them to collaborate through our focus.
 If they want to grow, they can do so easily here because there are so many companies active in the same field.”